Hypnopaedia-Aware Machine Unlearning via Psychometrics of Artificial Mental Imagery: Methodology

 \subsubsection{Multi-Scale Optimisation}

-Model inversion can be considered as a deterministic function given the initial conditions.
-While inputs are randomly initiated, the outputs may tend to converge to similar patterns if the initial inputs are similar.
-This implies that queries with small variations in the initial inputs do not significantly alter the final outputs, resulting in redundant computational efforts.
-This sensitivity to initial conditions is associated with the concept of attractors in chaos theory.
+Model inversion behaves as a deterministic function given the initial conditions.
+In practice, while inputs are randomly initiated, the outputs often converge to similar patterns.
+This phenomenon can be viewed, by analogy, as related to the concept of attractors in chaos theory.
 An attractor is a set of states that a dynamic system naturally moves toward over time, despite minor variations in its initial state.
 Divergence from such orbital trajectory can be encouraged by introducing probabilistic or stochastic processes.
-To implement this concept for model inversion, a multi-scale optimisation technique is developed for progressively refining artificial mental images at various resolutions with the stochastic number of iterations for each scale, as depicted in Figure~\ref{fig:inversion}.
-The butterfly effect is magnified by setting the number of iterations for each scale randomly, resulting in dynamic optimisation pathways.
+To implement this concept heuristically in the context of model inversion, a multi-scale optimisation technique is developed for progressively refining artificial mental images at various resolutions with the stochastic number of iterations for each scale, as depicted in Figure~\ref{fig:inversion}.
 Note that when the number of iterations for each intermediate scale is randomised as zero, multi-scale optimisation degenerates into single-scale optimisation.
 Initially, the optimisation process is operated at a small spatial resolution, identifying macro changes that guide the model to interpret the image as a specific target output.
 Following the completion of optimisation at the current scale, the image is upsampled to the next resolution with the addition of resampling residuals, compensating for the information loss due to resampling.
 Let $\boldsymbol{z}_y^{\text{max}}$ denote the initial random guess at the maximum resolution and $\boldsymbol{z}_y^{\text{min}}$ its counterpart at the minimum resolution.
 The resampling residuals $\boldsymbol{\rho}$ represent the information loss between the downsampled version of $\boldsymbol{z}_y^{\text{max}}$ and the upsampled version of $\boldsymbol{z}_y^{\text{min}}$ at a certain resolution, as computed by

 These residuals are added to the intermediate results at the beginning of each resolution-wise optimisation process to offset the information loss caused by resampling.
 The progressive optimisation process then continues to capture finer details until reaching the final resolution.